 The school may honor suspensions and expulsions from another in-state or out-of- state school district including a private, charter or parochial school or school district pursuant to law.
 If a pupil is attempting to enroll in KIPP during a suspension or expulsion from another in-state or out-of-state school district including a private, charter or parochial school or school district, a conference with the Executive Director or the Executive Director's designee may be held to consider if the conduct of the pupil would have resulted in a suspension or expulsion at KIPP.
-Upon a determination by the Executive Director or the Executive Director's designee that such conduct would have resulted in a suspension or expulsion from another school or district.
-Upon a determination by the Executive Director or the Executive Director's designee that such conduct would not have resulted in a suspension or expulsion from another school or district.
-Upon a determination by the Executive Director's designee that such conduct would not have resulted in a suspension or expulsion from another school or district.
-Upon a determination by the Executive Director's designee that such conduct would not have resulted in a suspension or expulsion in KIPP, the school may honor such suspension or expulsion from another school or district.
-Upon a determination by the Executive Director's designee that such conduct would not have resulted in a suspension or expulsion in KIPP, the school shall not honor such suspension or expulsion.
+Upon a determination by the Executive Director or the Executive Director's designee that such conduct would have resulted in a suspension or expulsion in KIPP, the school may honor such suspension or expulsion from another school or district.
+Upon a determination by the Executive Director's designee that such suspension or expulsion in KIPP, the school or district.